TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 - A .txt file: It contains a shared link for downloading your model checkpoints in the huggingface format (make sure that the saved model can be downloaded via this shared link).

-- A .txt file: It contains a shared link for downloading the compiled model (compiled by MLC-MiniCPM) (make sure that the compiled model can be downloaded via this shared link).
+- A .txt file: It contains a shared link for downloading the compiled model (compiled by MLC-MiniCPM) (make sure that the compiled model can be downloaded via this shared link). **The compiled model should include** the following files necessary for running on the Android platform: .apk, mlc-chat-config.json, ndarray-cache.json, params_shard_x.bin, tokenizer.json, tokenizer.model, and tokenizer_config.json.

 - A folder: Include the runnable source code of your method as well as a readme for usage explanation.